×

 Urinary Incontinence:

 It was one thing to suffer from the loss of the urge to urinate, but another when it comes to losing the power to hold back your urine.
-When a person loses their bladder control, they do not realise when the bladder has filled up entirely and when they need to relieve pressure from it to empty the bladder completely.
+When a person loses their bladder control, they do not realize when the bladder has filled up entirely and when they need to relieve pressure from it to empty the bladder completely.

 This impaired bladder might either develop retention or incontinence, but in both situations, you might not feel when your bladder loses control on its own.
 Some people might also develop a recurrent urinary tract infection due to this problem.